richard-ramos/solidity-diagram-gen/README.md

 This version uses the [solidity-parser-antlr](https://github.com/federicobond/solidity-parser-antlr) Solidity parser which is built on top of [ANTLR4 grammar](https://github.com/solidityj/solidity-antlr4).
 The logic to generate the dot syntax has been rewritten and different UML syntax is now used.

 The diagrams are generated using [viz.js](https://github.com/mdaines/viz.js/) which uses [Graphviz](http://www.graphviz.org/) to render a [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) file.
 [Graphviz Online](https://dreampuf.github.io/GraphvizOnline/) allows dot files to be edited and rendered into a SVN dynamically.

-## TODO

-* Document UML syntax
-* Option to specify a list of contracts to generate along with their dependencies.
-This was not all contracts in dependent libraries like Open Zeppelin need to be generated.
-* Portrait output mode
-* Add indicator for state mutability. eg view and pure functions